cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 # Message Encoding

 This document does not specify a wire format encoding for HPKE messages.
-Applications which adopt HPKE must therefore specify an unambiguous encoding mechanism.
+Applications that adopt HPKE must therefore specify an unambiguous encoding mechanism which includes,
+minimally: the encapsulated value `enc`, ciphertext value(s) (and order if there are multiple), and any info values that are not implicit.

 # IANA Considerations